 What is the best free software for writing a book?
-The best free software for writing a book is Google Docs, if your book is short.
+The best free software for writing projects is Google Docs, if your book is short.
 Apple Pages or yWriter may be better for longer books, as far as the free stuff goes.

 Many users experience major lag when editing a document with more than 15,000 words — not even half the length of a novel.

 I’ve known authors who used Google Docs because it was free and convenient, then had to give it up.
 Why?
 Because you have to wait five seconds for every sentence to appear after you type it once you surpass 15k-25k words.

 Pros for using Google Docs to write a novel:

 - Autosaves every change you make and every version of your manuscript along the way

 - Free to use with a Google account